scities/marble/docs/reference/neighbourhoods.md

 ## Examples

-Let us look in the following example at how to extract the neighbourhoods from the distribution of individuals from different categories using Marble, and plot a map of the city showing the units where category 1 is overrepresented using matplotlib.
+The following example shows how to extract the neighbourhoods using Marble, and plots a map of the city showing the units where category $1$ is overrepresented using matplotlib.

 We assume that the distribution is contained in the variable `city`.
 The shape